Planning matters blog | Lichfields

 Our award winning blog gives a fresh perspective on the latest trends in planning and development.

-We’re all going on a (short-term let) holiday
+We’re all going on a (short-term let) holiday?

-We’re all going on a (short-term let) holiday
+We’re all going on a (short-term let) holiday?

 Alexandra Gavin & Helen Ashby-Ridgway 29 May 2024

-In parallel, a new mandatory national register for short-term lets will be introduced.
+In parallel, a new mandatory national register for short-term lets would be introduced.
 The intention is to give local authorities the information that they need about short-term lets in their area, hitherto, such information has been patchy or non-existent.
 This national register may also be used to assess compliance with key health and safety regulations.

-The response to the reforms from those in the tourism industry has been mixed.
 The Tourism Alliance said it supported the idea of a mandatory registration scheme, but changes to planning rules were "more concerning".
-The Alliance's executive director, Richard Toomer, said: "While we understand the government's desire to tackle the lack of housing in some areas, it is vital that we don't harm the visitor economy in destinations which are reliant on a good supply of tourism accommodation.
+The Alliance's executive director, Richard Toomer, said: "While we understand the government's desire to tackle the lack of housing in some areas, it is vital that we don't harm the visitor economy in destinations which are reliant on a good supply of tourism accommodation."

 “We continue to believe that the registration scheme must be implemented first, because it's only by using the data that this scheme will supply that local authorities can know if and where there are problems and have solid information on which to base their planning decisions."[6]